javascript-tutorial/en.javascript.info/1-js/05-data-types/10-date/article.md

     ```

 `new Date(year, month, date, hours, minutes, seconds, ms)`
 : Create the date with the given components in the local time zone.
-Only two first arguments are obligatory.
+Only the first two arguments are obligatory.

     Note: